krainboltgreene/intrinsic/README.md

 changelog
 ---------

-  - 1.0.3:
+  - 1.1.0: Documentation of the intrinsic module, updating of readme details
-      * Adding helpful README and license, updating example script
+  - 1.0.3: Adding helpful README and license, updating example script
   - 1.0.0: Initial release